vandanadevatkal22/M2-EmbSys/CaseStudy/README.md

     * Helps to set the start time and end time.
 * Turn table controls
     * It controls the movement of turn table

+# High level and low level requirements

+HIGH LEVEL REQUIREMENTS
+* It should cook all type of food
+    * Provided by Convection, grill, etc buttons
+* Low energy consumption
+    * Electricity supply
+* Automatically off the oven when food id cooke
+    * Provided by timer options to set the start and end time.